kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	Multiple R-squared: 0.9136,	Adjusted R-squared: 0.8983
 	F-statistic:  59.9 on 3 and 17 DF,  p-value: 3.016e-09

-We can interrogate this ``model`` object in the same way as we did for the single x-variable case.
+We can interrogate this ``model`` object in the same way as we did for the single :math:`x`-variable case.

 *	``resid(model)``: get a list of residuals
 *	``fitted(model)``: predicted values of the model-building data